Open-Fuego/Electrate-Fuego/README.md

 8. Now go to your repository "settings."
 Scroll down to "GitHub Pages" in the left-hand menu.
 Change the source setting from "none" to "main" "/root" and then Click "Save"

-9. GitHub will provide you with a published GitHub URL.
+9. This will provide you with a published GitHub URL.
 (This process may take up to five minutes.)

 10. Test the URL in a browser.
 Magic, no?
 Actually, it's computer science.